microsoft/vscode-jshint/README.md

 with `npm install -g jshint`.
 If your `jshint` module is in a different location, use the `jshint.nodePath` setting to specify the correct path.
 The `jshint.packageManager` setting can be used to specify which package manager you are using, `npm` or `yarn`.

+To check where `jshint` is loaded from, use the `JSHint: Show output` command after the extension has started to view the extension logs in the output panel.

 ## Configuration Options

 The jshint extension uses the standard jshint configuration options described on the [jshint web site](http://jshint.com/docs/options/).